shivanshdu22/Shoptemplate/README.md

-An ecommerce shop website working on a Bootstrap based PHP tempelate.
+An ecommerce shop website working on a Bootstrap based PHP template.